Please review the following frequently asked questions (FAQ) to assist with your inquiry.

 - Service address

-Tip #2: Avoid calling when everyone else calls.
-Our customer care center is open 8:30 a.m. to 5 p.m.
-Central Time.
-Call volume is usually the heaviest on Mondays and our busiest hour is 8:30 a.m. to 9:30 a.m.
+Tip #2: Avoid calling when call volume is high between 8:30 a.m. and 9:30 a.m.
+Customer Care is open Monday – Friday, 8 a.m. to 4:30 p.m. central time, and call volume is usually the heaviest on Mondays.
 You may experience a shorter hold time or faster service by calling outside these times.
+For even faster service, email TXCustomerCare@swwc.com.

-Please visit the Pay Your Bill page for more information.
+Please visit the Payment Options page for more information.

-The monthly rate on your bill is designed to recover a portion of the fixed costs incurred in providing water service to your home or business.
-These include the cost of maintaining the supply, treatment, distribution and service facilities, e.g. vehicles, fuel, and equipment.
+The monthly “water base” and/or “sewer base” rate on your bill is designed to recover a portion of the fixed costs incurred in providing water service to your home or business.
+These include the cost of maintaining the supply, treatment, distribution and service facilities, including vehicles, fuel, and equipment.
 These are costs that we incur whether you use any water or not.
-The monthly rate does not vary with consumption, but rather is related to the size and flow capacity of your meter, unlike the gallonage charge which relates to your water usage.
+The monthly rate does not vary with consumption, but rather is related to the size and flow capacity of your meter, unlike the gallonage charge that relates to your water usage.

-If you question the amount of your bill, you should ask for an explanation in person or by telephone.
-A customer service representative will review your situation and take necessary action.
+If you question the amount of your bill, you should ask for an explanation by email or telephone.
+A Customer Care representative will review your situation and take necessary action.
 A reasonable payment based on a previous 12-month average usage will be required while the disputed amount is being researched.

 A number of things can cause a higher monthly bill.
 Increases can be caused by the following: